GasparyanG/zao/README.md

 #### `for` loop
-`for` statement found its place in almost all programming languges, but I like to think about it as syntactical sugar over `while` statement.
-Why do I think like that?
+`for` statement found its place in almost all programming languges, but you can think about `for` as syntactical sugar over `while` statement.
+How is it so?
 Well, lets find out together.

 ```php
 var limit = 10;